mathiasbn17/Visual-Path-Finder/README.md

 game module runs the program through pygame using algorithms and classes from the remaining modules.

 NOTE: Recursive division maze generation is not working.
+And most algorithms are not optimized with respect to time complexity.